 Poor old Dotty was pretty stinky so I’ve just had to wash him.He is an elderly rescued guinea pig, and unfortunately has some old boy habits.
 He regularly wets himself in his sleep, hence the shocking smell.
 He also has badly twisted feet meaning attempts at cutting his claws always end with him very stressed and me feeling guilty for hurting him.
 Just keep reminding myself his feet were broken and bent when I homed him, and I’m only cutting his nails to help him walk without being in pain.
 And to do this I have to make him upset and uncomfortable.
 Right now the old lad is sat on my lap, wrapped in a towel and almost asleep.
 Looking much nicer, and smelling of apples with claws a teeny bit shorter.
 I’ve added this to a nice blog hop….

 I saw via Twitter a blogger challenge to create a dream stocking of £200 for your pets.
 The main rule is any items from the site, but not more than £200, I’ve managed to get just pence under that target.
+This is an old post, and I have removed all the links now, but I don’t want to totally lose this post as it contains a photo I don’t want gone forever.
 The details are here on GJW Titmuss website.
 I think its a really generous competition, and I’m tempted by some of the items on the website.
 Below I have copied my basket.
 We have 4 pets.
 Dotty, a very elderly rescued Guinea pig, Patch the rabbit, and Tikka and Fajita our young hens.
 Tikka and Fajita are in a brand new home, unlike Patch and Dotty.
-Dotty lives in an old and slightly damaged indoor cage in my living room, he was outside for a short while but he is very much in need of company and was distressed outside.
-He would love a new home I’m sure, I have […]
+Dotty lives in an old and slightly damaged indoor cage in my […]

 You might remember about a month ago i adopted an adorable old girl guinea pig, Dotty.
 Well as she settled in her behavior became a bit territorial so I started to doubt little Dotty’s gender… Then hubby made a comment about it too.
 So I checked a few pet websites and had to have a very close look at Dotty to verify, but Dotty is definitely a lad.
 Good thing we didn’t have another piggy at home really!
 I advise anyone getting a guinea pig from a friend or pet shop to googling for information on the differences between male and female guinea pigs or cavies as the Americans seem to refer to them.
 The problem with piggies of both sexes is their bits are concealed and both have nipples too so both appear female on first inspection.
 In case you were wondering HE is doing fine, and here he […]